sergeymedvedev95/Project/README.md

 This is my project for the Sprint 6
 The project for this sprint is to make an application, a tool to simulate random events, and the methods and libraries used to implement it.

-# Url of my App on Render:
+# URL of my App on Render:
 placeholder

 # Application used: